Who can apply for an internship?

-If you are enrolled in summer courses, this stipend could potentially impact your financial aid.
+Stipends impact each student’s aid package differently.
+If you are enrolled in summer courses, for example, this stipend could potentially impact your financial aid.
 Please contact your financial aid counselor early to discuss questions or concerns, and to ensure you understand the impact of the stipend on your financial aid.

 When will I receive the stipend?

 You will receive the stipend by the time you start your internship in June.